thegetty/quire-docs/content/documentation/citation-bibliographies.md

 {{< q-figure id="modern-bibliography" >}}

 This shortcode accepts an optional `sort` value, which will sort the list by whatever key from the entries is given.
-Often `"short"` or `"full"`, though a custom key could be added, such as `"sort_as"`, for fine-grained control.
+Often `"short"`, `"full"`, or `"sort"`, though a custom key could be added.
 Without a `sort` value given, the bibliography will be output in the order in which it appears in the references file.

 ```go
 {{</* q-bibliography sort="short" */>}}
 ```

 You may find in some cases that the system’s default sort method is suboptimal.
 In particular, the sort is case sensitive and will sort uppercase, before lower.
 So a reference for “e.e. cummings” would be listed after those for “Emily Dickinson”.
-In these cases a custom key like `"sort_as"` could be added to all entries in the `references.yml` file for fine-grained control.
+In these cases a custom key like `"sort"` could be added to all entries in the `references.yml` file for fine-grained control.

 ```yaml
 entries: